 In the 1901 Census, George appears as a Pauper Patient at Claybury Asylum.
 His status is married and his occupation is recorded as baker.

 George’s wife Sarah and her five youngest children are still living at 119 Besley Street in 1901.
 The address was shared with a widowed tailor and his daughter.
-She is described as head of the family and a widow, even though George is still alive.
+Sarah is described as head of the family and a widow, even though George is still alive.
 Her occupation is laundress.

 Alfred is working as a flower nursery hand and the three girls, Minnie, Lillie and Nellie, are working as firework makers.
-This would be at the factory of the well-known manufacturer of fireworks, James Pain and Sons Ltd in Mitcham.
+This would quite possibly be at the factory of the well-known manufacturer of fireworks, James Pain and Sons Ltd in Mitcham.
 Nine-year-old Percy would be at school.

 More asylum admissions